Hamer Guitars: A Strategic and Creative Challenge That Was Music To GrahamSpencer’s Ears

 Hamer was acquired by Kaman Music Corp in 1988.
 Several years later, Untermyer hired GrahamSpencer to help boost sales.
 At the time, Hamer’s advertising budget was a fraction of its larger competitors’ Fender and Gibson, but its association with Rick Nielsen, the enigmatic guitarist of Cheap Trick, had brought attention to the brand via Nielsen’s penchant for custom–designed Hamers such as his legendary “Five–Neck” and Checkerboard Standard models.
 Other bands and artists playing Hamer guitars included Tom Petersson of Cheap Trick, The Rolling Stones, Pearl Jam, Kiss, The Pretenders, No Doubt, Kings X, Soundgarden, Damn Yankees, Van Halen, Living Color, Bad Company, Savoy Brown, Judas Priest, The Police, Jethro Tull, Def Leppard, Accept and Jeff Golub who backed Rod Stewart and went on to an respected solo career as a jazz guitarist.

-GS’s work, which made the most of Hamer’s association with Nielsen and other highly respected artists, produced a nearly 30% increases in Hamer’s sales year/over our first two years with the brand.
+GS’s marketing research and brand design expertise, which made the most of Hamer’s association with Nielsen and other highly respected artists, produced a nearly 30% increases in Hamer’s sales year/over our first two years with the brand.
 The work gave Hamer a fresh new look and solidified its identity as a designer and manufacturer of instruments for hard-working stars of the music industry.
 Kaman eventually sold Hamer to Fender, who ceased its manufacture in 2012.
 Kaman Music Corp announced in 2017 that it would again launch Hamer guitars with a lineup of its most popular designs, manufactured overseas.